carbon-language/carbon-lang/docs/design/generics/goals.md

 In addition, we will need mechanisms to support evolution, such as allowing new additions to an interface to have default implementations and/or be marked "upcoming" to allow for a period of transition.
+Evolution in particular means that the set of names in an interface can change, and so two interfaces that don't start with name conflicts can develop them.

 ## Non-Goals / Caveats / Limitations / Out of scope